 At Animal Dental Care Specialists, we specialize in providing diagnostic and treatment services related to veterinary dentistry.
 Since oral disease often extends into other areas of the head, we also specialize in the diagnosis and treatment of other associated areas of the head (except for the eye).
 Dr. Galloway is Board Certified in Equine Dentistry and Orofacial & Sinonasal Surgery.

-EQUINE AND EXOTIC RIGID ORAL ENDOSCOPY
+EQUINE RIGID ORAL ENDOSCOPY

 “Having our patient ready, we must first give the teeth a thorough examination.